 The Clemson University Police Department (864-656-2222) and Fire staff (864-656-2242) offer numerous educational and personal safety programs for students, faculty and staff.
-The following programs, along with others developed upon request, are offered each semester:
+The following programs for students, faculty and staff are offered each semester:

-Within University Housing, the Residential Life Office offers a variety of educational programming for students living in University Housing and serves as a resource for resident assistants and other staff in the development of publications and activities that promote safety.
-Residential Life staff addresses and formulates policies, provides programming, handles crises and counsels students on a variety of personal and emotional concerns.
+Within University Housing, Residential Life offers a variety of educational events for students living in University Housing and serves as a resource for resident assistants and other staff in the development of publications and activities that promote safety.
+Residential Life staff address and formulate policies, provide information, handle crises and counsel students on a variety of personal and emotional concerns.

 The Crisis Management Team has been delegated full authority to do the following by the president of Clemson University:

 The Dean of Students chairs the Crisis Management Team.

 The University actively promotes campus security by providing services